AdobeXD/plugin-samples/distribution/how-to-submit-to-plugin-manager.md

 ### 4. Review your listing information

-On this page, review the validation results on all required fields of [your manifest.json file](/reference/structure/manifest.md#top-level-metadata).
+On this page, review the validation results on all required fields for [your manifest.json file](/reference/structure/manifest.md#top-level-metadata).

 Note that any changes must be made in your original files.
 When all necessary changes are made, re-package your plugin and upload the plugin again.